supersimplesuper/docs/website/docs/software_partners/tutorials/integrate_super_api/index.md

 ## Getting setup

 Make sure you read the [Overview](/software_partners/explanations/overview/index.html) so you have an understanding of how SuperAPI integrates with 3rd party products.
-This document has been designed to give you a high level overview of how the pieces of software, i.e. your product and SuperAPI, fit together.
-That high level understanding will make the following detailed process much easier to follow.
+This document has been designed to give you a high-level overview of how the pieces of software, i.e. your product and SuperAPI, fit together.
+That high-level understanding will make the following detailed process much easier to follow.

 ### Obtaining your API keys